Playwright-FYI/playwright-learn-codespaces/README.md

-# playwright-learn-codespaces
-Playwright Learn Path Sample on Codespaces
+# Playwright ❤️ Codespaces

+A Playwright-enabled Codespaces repo with a basic application and test harness in place.
+Useful for workshops and as starter template.